-Since the invention of photography, people have been entranced by images of famous people.
-It's engrossing to see a recognizable person memorialized – and what's more fascinating than seeing the last photos of historical figures?
+Since the invention of photography, images of the famous and infamous have enchanted the viewing public.
+A visual memorial of a high-profile celebrity or historical figure always proves engrossing – and what's more fascinating than seeing some of the last photos of historical figures?
 They bring the past to life in a way that text alone simply can't match.

-Some of these photographs are absolutely chilling.
-Take the last photo of Hitler – it's dated just days before he took his life.
+Some of these photographs are absolutely chilling: the last photo of Hitler, for instance – it's dated just days before he took his life.
 A final image of Diana, Princess of Wales shows her hiding from the camera in the backseat of her car shortly before her final accident.
-And then there are the last photos of presidents.
-Abraham Lincoln, Ulysses S. Grant, John F. Kennedy, and Franklin D. Roosevelt all appeared on film shortly before passing away.
+And then there are the last photos of presidents; Abraham Lincoln, Ulysses S. Grant, John F. Kennedy, and Franklin D. Roosevelt all appeared on film shortly before passing away.

-These last photographs of historical figures capture fleeting moments in time, from the famous to the seemingly insignificant.
+While the dates of some of these photos are dubious, these last – or near last – photographs of historical figures capture fleeting moments in time, from the famous to the seemingly insignificant.

 Nikola Tesla was a Serbian American inventor, electrical engineer, mechanical engineer, physicist, and futurist best known for his contributions to the design of the modern alternating current electricity supply system.
 Tesla gained experience in telephony and electrical engineering before immigrating to the United States in 1884 to work for Thomas Edison in New York City.
 He soon struck out on his own with financial backers, setting up laboratories and companies to develop a range of electrical devices.
-His patented AC induction motor and transformer were licensed by George Westinghouse, who also hired Tesla for a short time as a consultant.
-His work in the formative years of electric power ...more on Wikipedia
+His patented AC induction motor and transformer were licensed by George Westinghouse, who also hired Tesla for a short time as a consultant. ...more on Wikipedia

 Albert Einstein was a German-born theoretical physicist.
 Einstein's work is also known for its influence on the philosophy of science.
 He developed the general theory of relativity, one of the two pillars of modern physics.
 Einstein is best known in popular culture for his mass–energy equivalence formula E = mc².
 He received the 1921 Nobel Prize in Physics for his "services to theoretical physics", in particular his discovery of the law of the photoelectric effect, a pivotal step in the evolution of quantum theory.
 Near the beginning of his career, Einstein thought that Newtonian mechanics was no longer enough to reconcile the laws of classical mechanics with the laws of the electromagnetic ...more on Wikipedia